soxueren/atsd/api/sql/README.md

 The underlying column and table names, or expression text are included in table schema section of the metadata.

+Alias should start with letter [a-zA-Z], followed by letter, digit or underscore.

 ## Arithmetic Operators

 Arithmetic operators, including `+`, `-`, `*`, `/`, and `%` can be applied to one or multiple numeric data type columns.